Creators' AI

 As for monetization, the platform was initially free.
 All the user had to do was to use their OpenAI key.
 When the founders felt they could introduce monetization, they launched a subscription model.
 Each subscription option provides a different number of credits needed for each code generation.

-Within four weeks of the subscription becoming available, Loveable reached an annual recurring revenue (ARR) of $4M.
+Within four weeks of the subscription becoming available, Lovable reached an annual recurring revenue (ARR) of $4M.

 Sharing is caring!
 Refer someone who started a learning Journey in AI!